-com.knime.server.job.max_execution_time<duration with unit, e.g. 60m, 36h, or 2d>[RT]
+com.knime.server.job.max_execution_time=<duration with unit, e.g. 60m, 36h, or 2d> [RT]

 Allows to set a maximum execution time for jobs.
 If a job is executing longer than this value it will be canceled and eventually discarded (see com.knime.server.job.discard_after_timeout option).
 The default is unlimited job execution time.
+Note that for this setting to work, com.knime.server.job.swap_check_interval needs to be set a value lower than com.knime.server.job.max_execution_time.

-com.knime.server.job.max_lifetime=<duration with unit, e.g. 60m, 36h, or 2d> [RT]

-Specifies the minutes of inactivity, before a job gets discarded (defaults to 7d), negative numbers disable forced auto-discard.
+com.knime.server.job.max_lifetime=<duration with unit, e.g. 60m, 36h, or 2d> [RT] Specifies the time of inactivity, before a job gets discarded (defaults to 7d), negative numbers disable forced auto-discard.